jcuenod/bibletech/_posts/2021-07-26-full-text-search-for-pdfs.md

 # The Problem

-I have a bunch (thousands) of pdfs in my Zotero storage.
-I want to find places where any of those pdfs mention particular content.
+I have a bunch (thousands) of PDFs in my Zotero storage.
+I want to find places where any of those PDFs mention particular content.
 But I want searches that are more sophisticated than just 'exact phrase' searches.

 # Full Text Search with Sqlite